Public relations for absolute beginners

 The future of public relations

 Public relations is now well-established.
-The Chartered Institute of Public Relations (CIPR) is over 70 years old; the Public Relations and Communications Association (PRCA) is fifty this year.
+The Chartered Institute of Public Relations (CIPR) is celebrating its 75th anniversary this year; the Institute of Internal Commuication is also over 70 and the Public Relations and Communications Association (PRCA) is more than 50 years old.
 The numbers employed has been increasing through good times and through recessions in recent decades.

 But the past is not a perfect guide to the future.

-My prediction is that public relations will continue to be the big winner from changes in marketing and advertising, but that public relations people will not necessarily benefit from this.
+My prediction is that public relations will continue to be the big winner from changes in marketing, advertising and journalism, but that public relations people will not necessarily benefit from this.
 Let me explain.

 Public relations thinking is needed in advertising, where the emphasis is shifting from large paid-media campaigns using TV slots and billboards, to creative-led campaigns that get people talking, using free media such as YouTube to create word-of-mouth.

-Public relations approaches are needed in digital marketing, where achieving high Google search results requires patient link building campaigns involving plenty of relationship-building outreach to high domain authority sites such as media sites.
+Public relations approaches are needed in digital marketing, where achieving high Google search results requires patient link building campaigns involving plenty of relationship-building outreach to high domain authority sites such as major media websites.
 That’s what I mean by building influence (and it goes beyond just working with influencers).

-If nothing else, this will show your curiosity – a key success factor for public relations practitioners.
+If nothing else, your ability to talk about current issues and news events will show your curiosity – a key success factor for public relations practitioners.